 Years later, a woman stands in front of the house.
 It's empty.
 The window is closed.
 Her memory carries her back.
 She sits on the garden bench trying to recapture the girl she was the first time she sat there.
 Turning back time, she remembers it all...

-The teacher a student will never forget becomes a legend the world will never forget:
+The teacher a student will never forget becomes a legend the world will always remember:

 John Kennedy Toole